Winnti – BioGenix Solutions

 Lateral Movement Confirmed:

-Key Decision: Revoke credentials and close exception immediately vs wait for full scope picture
+Key Decision: Revoke credentials and close exception immediately vs wait for full scope picture.
+Both steps needed – credential revocation alone is insufficient if the exception remains open for other accounts.

 Red Flag: Team delays credential revocation – active cloud R&D access continues during the delay